puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 6. **On the console**, add `registry::service_example` to the available classes, and then add that class to the Windows agent node.
 Refer to [the introductory section of this guide if you need help adding classes in the console](./quick_start#using_modules_in_the_pe_console).
 7. Kick off a puppet run.

 On the windows agent node, navigate to your `C:\` directory.
-Puppet has created the `file` resource `PuppetExample1.bat`, which one of the resources puppet manages when it applies the class `registry::service_example`.
+Puppet has created the `file` resource `PuppetExample1.bat`, which is one of the resources that Puppet manages when it applies the class `registry::service_example`.

 ![PuppetExample1][puppet_example_batch]